 Michael moved to the Bahamas in August where he opened up Shogun Revolver in Nassau, Bahamas in January 2008, which, received numerous praises and accolades from several noteworthy publications, including the title “Best Restaurant in Nassau – 2008 and 2009” (by MACO Luxury Lifestyle Magazine and Nassau Guardian), beating out Atlantis restaurants Nobu, MESA Grill and Jean-Gorges at Dune at The Ocean Club.
 Michael also wrote a weekly wine column called “uncorked” every Wednesday in The Nassau Guardian National Newspaper.

-In 2009 Michael and his partner chose to close Shogun and Michael was offered the position of Executive Chef/Dir.
+In 2009 Michael was offered the position of Executive Chef/Dir.
 Of F&B at Albany Luxury Resort community on the southern shores of New Providence Island, just outside of downtown Nassau, named one of the Western Hemisphere's top luxury products.
 The 600-acre resort had 5 F&B outlets for casual lounge venues to white linen fine dining.

 Albany opened to a roar in October 2010 and is already renowned for being one of the worlds most high-end and exclusive resort communities.
 Michael was directly responsible for all facets leading to the opening of all five of the resorts outlets including project manager for all F&B areas while during the construction phase, all kitchen design, concepts and procurement of equipment and FF&E as well as all F&B operations related areas including hiring and training of all FOH and BOH staff, wine list composition, uniform design, F&B handbook manuals, menu cover design and all budgeting and forecasts for the Albany F&B Department.